cgar/cgar.github.com/_posts/2013-01-24-FreeBSD-FDE-Install.md

 We will be using [GELI](https://en.wikipedia.org/wiki/Geli_%28software%29) as the encryption and [UFS](https://en.wikipedia.org/wiki/Unix_File_System) as the file system, all inside a 64GB <abbr title="Solid-state drive">SSD</abbr>.
 Please note that when I say full disk encryption it means everything except the /boot partition.
 For this article and in my case you'll be using the **/dev/ada0** disk.
 Two partitions; a 10G /boot and the rest of the disk as **/**.
-Why no swap you ask?
-In most recent machines there is enough RAM to not need any, top that with using a <abbr title="Solid-state drive">SSD</abbr> and it is an easier choice to make.

 Take a look at the [Release notes](http://www.freebsd.org/releases/9.1R/announce.html), [Handbook](http://www.freebsd.org/doc/en_US.ISO8859-1/books/handbook/), [Wiki](https://wiki.freebsd.org/), and [Forums](http://forums.freebsd.org/) for more information regarding FreeBSD.
 I also suggest taking a glance at the following man pages ( [tunefs](http://www.freebsd.org/cgi/man.cgi?query=tunefs&apropos=0&sektion=0&manpath=FreeBSD%2B9.0-RELEASE&arch=default&format=ascii), [newfs](http://www.freebsd.org/cgi/man.cgi?query=newfs&apropos=0&sektion=0&manpath=FreeBSD%2B9.0-RELEASE&arch=default&format=ascii), [geli](http://www.freebsd.org/cgi/man.cgi?query=geli&apropos=0&sektion=0&manpath=FreeBSD%2B9.0-RELEASE&arch=default&format=ascii), [gpart](http://www.freebsd.org/cgi/man.cgi?query=gpart&apropos=0&sektion=0&manpath=FreeBSD%2B9.0-RELEASE&arch=default&format=ascii) ) for the commands we will be using, just in case there is something extra your system/setup requires.